uskivero/FREE_AI_RESOURCES/README.md

-# FREE_AI_RESOURCES
+Free Adobe Illustrator Resources

-A list of free Adobe Illustrator resources from around the web
+A list of FREE Adobe Illustrator resources from around the web.
+Please make sure to consult the licences as these are mix of personal and commercial use assets.
+Cheers!